ankschoubey/old-blog/_posts/2020-08-05-copying-features.md

 permalink: /copying_products/
 ---

+{% include alert.html text = 'This essay is still in draft.
+I decided to publish it so that I feel complelled to finish it.' %}

 I understand that there are many different types of companies and not all companies are tech companies.

 While a company is first being build there is a shortcut which many companies takes.